 Located at 1 o’clock, towards the center of the dial, is the patented power reserve display that is mint green, with a red/white indication of remaining mainspring power.

 The caseback is steel with a small sapphire viewing window that allows a view of caliber DUW 4401, a manually wound movement with 23 jewels, and a 42-hour maximum power reserve.
 It has a stop-seconds mechanism, has been adjusted in six positions, and features Incabloc shock protection to ensure accurate timekeeping.

 As is the case with all NOMOS Glashütte movements, the finishing is above average.
 The Metro’s 4401 caliber has a Glashütte three-quarter plate with rhodium-plated surfaces and Glashütte ribbing and NOMOS perlage, Glashütte stop work, tempered blue screws and a ratchet and crown wheel with Glashütte sunburst decoration.

 The NOMOS Glashütte Metro comes with a Horween black leather strap with buckle.
-The strap can be removed without a tool, instead all you need to do is slide the small lever on the backside of of each end of the strap, and the strap comes right off.
+The strap can be removed without a tool, instead, all you need to do is slide the small lever on the backside of each end of the strap, and the strap comes right off.
 Water-resistant to 30 meters.
-Retail price is $3,780.
+The retail price is $3,780.
 (Ref.
 1101)